LA Rams make Sean McVay youngest head coach in NFL history

 The Rams on Thursday hired McVay, who turns 31 years old on Jan.
 24.

-McVay spent the past three seasons as the Washington Redskins’ offensive coordinator.
-He has been an assistant since 2010 in Washington, where he worked with head coach Jay Gruden to build a prolific offense led by quarterback Kirk Cousins.
+The Washington Redskins’ offensive coordinator replaces Jeff Fisher, who was fired 13 games into the Rams’ homecoming season in Los Angeles, and interim head coach John Fassel.
+The Rams finished 4-12 in their 13th consecutive non-winning season.

-He replaces Jeff Fisher, who was fired 13 games into the Rams’ homecoming season in Los Angeles, and interim head coach John Fassel.
+“The accomplishments and success that he has had in less than a decade in our league are impressive,” Rams owner Stan Kroenke said in a statement.
+“We are confident in his vision to make this team a consistent winner and we will all continue to work together to achieve our ultimate goal, bringing a Rams Super Bowl championship home to Los Angeles.”

 Most Read Stories